 In early March.
 Signs of spring are emerging in Tokyo.
 The cherry blossoms are preparing for blooming.
 About one more month, we will see the full bloom.
-Jindaiji temple is one of the best valuable place to visit as it is the second oldest temple in Tokyo.
-Especially, if you would be here in the begging of March, you were very very lucky to see Darma Doll festival.
+Jindaiji temple is one of the best valuable places around Tokyo.
+Especially, if you are in Tokyo at the begging of March, you will see Darma Doll festival in Jindaiji temple and you will absolutely have very impressive memories.

 Jindaiji temple （深大寺）

-This is the entrance of the temple and the approach to the main hall of the temple.
+The approach to the main building of temple.
 The history of the temple is about 1,300 years ago (733 AD).
 It have been repaired over and over again until today.

 If you are interested in the history of “Jindaiji”, you will find English Guidance of the official site of the temple below.